 The specific system or unit configuration system change must be reviewed by PJM and the MMU for evaluation pursuant to the Cost Methodology and Approval Process prior to approving the use of a Configuration Addition Maintenance adder.

 To calculate Total Maintenance Dollars for 2011, this example assumes a maintenance period of 10 years; please see section 2.6.3 for further explanation of Maintenance Periods.
-Please note that straight time labor must be removed from all applicable FERC Accounts.

 TotalMaintenanceCost2011=